This type of pasta makes a perfect base for a stir-fry recipe. I decided to do a vegan Southeast Asian-style dish, using some secret ingredients.

 Chop 1 carrot into rounds, and 4 stalks of celery, throw them into the pot.
 Add another 2 tablespoons of chopped ginger.
 Add 1/2 an jalapeno.
 If you have fermented lemons you can finely slice about 1/6 of a lemon and put it in.

 As the pasta boils, add in about 1/2 a cup of the pasta water to the stir fry.
 Into the stir-fry, if you have fish sauce (5 dashes), tamarind concentrate (3 tablespoons).
 If you don't have those things, just add soy sauce to taste.

 Once the pasta is al-dente (it should be just a little hard in the middle), then drain the pasta and add it to the sauce.
-Let them mingle for about 2-3 minutes - then, turn off the heat and enjoy!
+Let them mingle for about 2 minutes, stirring - then, turn off the heat and enjoy!

 Garnish with green onion ends, and slices of jalapeno.